Toxic Co-Parenting Quotes That Reveal Hidden Child Trauma

 Why Co-Parenting Isn’t About “Winning”

 The desire to win or have the advantage over the other is the reason behind the necessity to engage in toxic co-parenting.
 Nevertheless, effective co-parenting is not a race.
-It is about shared responsibility and offering the kid with the best setting.
-Many of the destructive behaviors that are destructive to the child can be eradicated by a change of the rivalry to cooperation.
+It is about shared responsibility and offering the kid the best setting.
+Many of the destructive behaviors that are destructive to the child can be eradicated by a change from rivalry to cooperation.

 Handling Anger and Resentment in Co-Parenting

-The manifestation of anger and resentment are typical feelings during the stage of toxic co-parenting especially in the event of a past unresolved conflict or trauma.
-It is very essential to learn how to deal with these emotions positively in order to enhance the health of the child.
+The manifestation of anger and resentment is are typical feeling during the stage of toxic co-parenting, especially in the event of a past unresolved conflict or trauma.
+It is essential to learn how to deal with these emotions positively to enhance the health of the child.
 Parents can:

-• Consider consulting a counselor or therapist in order to work them out.
+• Consider consulting a counselor or therapist to work them out.

 • Have the needs of the child first before any personal grievances.